ensdomains/docs/ens-improvement-proposals/ensip-XX-platform-source-parameter.md

 > 0x **1b7f8b** **612c63** 3cbcc635528d3b7196bc89d13566c1be2068af0cad6fb3ecebf0

 With this we can attribute registrations using the first 12 chars of the secret.
-The loss of entropy of 48 bytes is not relevant, since the only goal of the secret is to obscure the details of the bid to avoid front-running during the short period (usually a few minutes but it could be as long as a week) before the reveal transaction is executed.
-The secret still retains 208 bytes which is highly secure, specially for a short time frame.
+The loss of entropy of 48 bits is not relevant, since the only goal of the secret is to obscure the details of the bid to avoid front-running during the short period (usually a few minutes but it could be as long as a week) before the reveal transaction is executed.
+The secret still retains 208 bits which is highly secure, especially for a short time frame.

 The extra data could be used in this example: